Wednesday, 22 May 2024

 The Mulberry (237 Broadway, Didcot, OX11 8QJ)

 This was formerly called the Wallingford Arms and was reputedly quite rough 'n' ready, before closing in 2013.
 Five years down the line, it was smartened-up and given the new name by the same folks who were, at the time, running the Blueberry in a nearby village.
-After another spell of closure - a Covid casualty - it's been back in action since 2022.
+After another spell of closure - a Covid casualty - it has been back in action since 2022.

 This was the first pub in which I encountered a queue.
 And a local beer.
 And a South Oxford CAMRA magazine to pick up at the bar.